Seitan and Mushrooms in Paprika “Cream” Sauce

 Heat the oil in a wide skillet.
 Add the onions and sauté over medium heat until translucent.
 Add the seitan and mushrooms, cover, and cook, stirring occasionally, until the onions are golden brown and the seitan is touched here and there with golden brown.
 Pour in the wine and stir.

-Use some of the rice milk to dissolve the flour into a smooth paste.
-Add the remaining rice milk, dissolved flour, and Silk creamer and stir together.
+In a small bowl or glass, use about half of the nondairy milk to dissolve the flour into a smooth paste, using a whisk.
+Add the remaining nondairy milk and creamer or coconut milk, and whisk again.
 Stir in the paprika and cook over low heat for 5 minutes longer.